At Sweeney Merrigan Law, we take pride in our achievements and settlements earned on behalf of clients.

 Settlement is a voluntary process whereby an insurance carrier offers compensation in the form of money in order to avoid a lengthy lawsuit or trial.
 Insurers consider the extent of injuries, pain and suffering, the amount of medical bills, any lost wages, and any permanency when making an offer to settle.
 Insurers will also consider the extent to which their insurer is at fault in the accident.

-Typically, an insurance carrier will take 30 days to review a settlement demand before making an offer of settlement.
+In Boston, an insurance carrier will take 30 days to review a settlement demand before making an offer of settlement.

 The decision to settle is the clientʼs decision alone – we will make recommendations – but our job is to educate you on the benefits and risks of accepting any offer.